 In the historical record of anti-imperialism, the U.S. South does not often spring to mind as a critical location.
 Yet, during the late 1920s and 1930s, the Black Belt states – stretching from the eastern reaches of Texas up through large swathes of Mississippi, Alabama, Georgia, the Carolinas, Virginia, and bordering regions – became the focus of the CPUSA and other international communist formations in their fight against imperialist domination.
-But the infamous “Black Belt” thesis and its attendant implications was not merely a matter of Soviet manipulation; it posed crucial problems about uneven development, post-Civil War labor forms and racialized mechanisms of social control, black nationalism, and working class autonomy.1 The “national-colonial question” in the United States could explode certain stagist assumptions about the historical progression and revolutionary potential of the independent political and social struggles of African Americans, something which would resurge in the protest cycle of the 1950s and ‘60s.
-It also provided a clear path for communist agitators to effectively intervene into the demands and pressing events in the 1930s South, especially anti-lynching campaigns and legal defense.
+But the infamous “Black Belt” thesis and its attendant implications were not merely a matter of Soviet manipulation; they posed crucial problems about uneven development, post-Civil War labor forms and racialized mechanisms of social control, black nationalism, and working-class autonomy.
+1 The “national-colonial question” in the United States could explode certain stagist assumptions about the historical progression and revolutionary potential of the independent political and social struggles of African Americans, something which would resurge in the protest cycle of the 1950s and ‘60s.
+It also provided a clear path for communist agitators to effectively intervene within the demands and pressing events in the 1930s South, especially anti-lynching campaigns and legal defense.

 Gilbert Lewis, “A T.U.U.L.
 Organizer in the South of the U.S.A.”
 Negro Worker 3, no. 7 (May 1930): 10–12